slevomat/coding-standard/doc/classes.md

 * `spacesCountBeforeColon`: the number of spaces before `:`.
 * `spacesCountBeforeType`: the number of spaces before type.

-#### SlevomatCodingStandard.Classes.ClassLength

-Disallows long classes.
-This sniff provides the following settings:

-* `includeComments`: should comments be included in the count (default value is false).
-* `includeWhitespace`: should empty lines be included in the count (default value is false).
-* `maxLinesLength`: specifies max allowed function lines length (default value is 250).

 #### SlevomatCodingStandard.Classes.ClassConstantVisibility 🔧

 In PHP 7.1+ it's possible to declare [visibility of class constants](https://wiki.php.net/rfc/class_const_visibility).
 In a similar vein to optional declaration of visibility for properties and methods which is actually required in sane coding standards, this sniff also requires declaring visibility for all class constants.